Crystalline cohomology of rigid analytic spaces: Introduction

 \subsection{Acknowledgements}

-The starting point of this project is a remark in \cite{BMS}, and the author thanks Bhatt-Morrow-Scholze for their beautiful theory of integral $p$-adic Hodge theory, and for proposing this question.
-The author also thanks Berthelot-Ogus, from whose textbook \cite{BO78} the author first learned the theory of crystalline cohomology.
-The intellectual debt of this article owes to \cite{BdJ} and \cite{Har75} is very obvious, and the author thanks Bhatt-de Jong and Hartshorne for teaching him various techniques adapted in the article.
-The author is extremely grateful to his advisor Bhargav Bhatt, for encouraging the author to pursue these topics, and for continuous support and uncountable discussions regarding the project.
-At last, the author thanks Shizhang Li for various helpful conversations during the preparation of this project.
+The starting point of this project is a remark in \cite{BMS}, and I thank Bhatt--Morrow--Scholze for their beautiful theory of integral $p$-adic Hodge theory, and for proposing this question.
+I also thank Berthelot--Ogus, from whose textbook \cite{BO78} I first learned the theory of the crystalline cohomology.
+The intellectual debt of this article that owes to \cite{BdJ} and \cite{Har75} is very obvious, and I thank Bhatt--de Jong and Hartshorne for teaching us various techniques adapted in the article.
+I am in particular extremely grateful to my advisor Bhargav Bhatt, for encouraging me to pursue these topics, and for continuous support and uncountable discussions regarding the project.
+Thanks also go to Shizhang Li for various helpful conversations during the preparation of this project.
 Finally, I express my gratitude to the anonymous referees for their very careful reading and for many comments and suggestions, which tremendously help improve the article.

 The project is part of the author's thesis.
 It is partially funded by a Graduate Student Summer Fellowship from the Department of Mathematics, University of Michigan, and by NSF grant DMS 1801689 through Bhargav Bhatt.
 During the final revision process, the author is supported by the University of Chicago.